Cloud Providers¶

 Flow:

-3. If not found, fetch from the provider, populate in-memory, and write back to Redis with a TTL.
+ipaddressnetworks and populate the in-memory cache. - If not found, fetch from the provider, populate in-memory, and write the CIDR set back to the store with a TTL (

 Calling refresh() when Redis is enabled raises RuntimeError to enforce using refresh_async() instead.